stryker-mutator/stryker-net/docs/configuration.md

 Command line: `N/A`
 Config file: `"disable-bail": true`

 Stryker aborts a unit testrun for a mutant as soon as one test fails because this is enough to confirm the mutant is killed.
-This can reduce the total runtime but also means you miss information about individual unit tests (eg if a unit test does not kill any mutants and is therefore useless).
+This can reduce the total runtime but also means you miss information about individual unit tests (e.g. if a unit test does not kill any mutants and is therefore useless).
 You can disable this behavior and run all unit tests for a mutant to completion.
 This can be especially useful when you want to find useless unit tests.

 ### `disable-mix-mutants` <`flag`>